WebDevStudios/nextjs-wordpress-starter/README.md

 **Step 4: Setup ENV Variables**

 ENV variables are like constants in `wp-config.php`.
+They're required in order for authentication and 3rd party services to work.

-Copy the sample ENV file, then add your credentials:
+Copy the [sample ENV file](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/staging/.env.sample), then modify it to match your credentials:

 ```bash
 cp .env.sample .env